kkmin1/cobweb/README.md

 * Auto-updating sliders (i.e., slide to change a value and the diagram is regenerated accordingly)

 # Copyright and License
-This has been made by Mark Haferkamp and is available under the MIT License.
+This has been made originally by Mark Haferkamp and remaked by Kwanki Min for economic model.
+This is available under the MIT License.
 Please see the `LICENSE` file for details.